GeorgiaData/salesforce/README.md

 After installing, in Salesforce click the 9-box menu icon on the left side.
 Launch the Dolly app and choose the "Clone Fields" tab.
-Type "Account" in the first field.
+Type "Account" in the first field and choose auto-complete.
 A list of existing fields will appear.
-Type "Lead" in the second field.
+Type "Lead" in the second field and choose auto-complete.
 No list will be displayed.
 Select the fields to clone.

+Set the Field Level Settings to make the new fields visible on layout.

+Drag the new fields onto the layout.

 ## Output as JSON API

-Miles using Sandbox

 ## Populate Lat/Lon Values

-Miles using either Salesforce Sandbox or Drupal with Salesforce Connector

 ## Display in Exporter Directory